dmenezesgabriel/docker-localstack-hello/docs/cloud-computing.md

 ## Software as a Service (SaaS)

 - Provides software applications over the Internet, on demand and typically on a subscription basis.

+## Multitenancy

+- A reference to the mode of operation of software where multiple independent instances of one or multiple applications operate in a shared environment.